 Please read the information under Here's how in the screen below.
 After you complete the Network Setup Wizard you will use the Network Setup Disk to run the Network Setup Wizard once on each of the computers on your network.
-Click Next.
+To continue click Next.